Invoca/developer-docs/source/api_documentation/call_ingestion_api/index.rst

     `outbound` The audio processing system will assume that the call recording is the opposite of the Invoca dafault.
 The audio procesing system will normalize the call recording by swapping the channels.

-If the Invoca Audio Processing system finds any call recording format problems then a message will be sent via email notifying you of the issue.
+If the Invoca Audio Processing system finds any call recording format problems then a message will be sent via email notifying your Invoca Customer Success Manager (CSM) who will then reach out to help resolve any issues.
-Processing error emails will be sent to the email address on the user account that is linked to the API token used for the API request.
 Please see the **Call Processing Error Notifications** section for more details.

 Supported Recording Access Options